-Don’t get me wrong, we always use them.
+Don’t get me wrong, we always make the most of leftovers.
 Even if we’ve had a £4 chicken, we save what’s left for another meal, and we freeze any leftovers from our midweek meals.
 I hate throwing food away and there’s usually no need.
-But, Sunday lunch leftovers are normally sandwiches or just a leftover lunch the next day if there’s also veg and potatoes left.
-Not particularly exciting or worth the expense of the meat.
+But, Sunday lunch leftovers are when you really get the chance to create another fantastic, and normally easy, filling family meal.
+I love leftover curries, stroganoffs, wraps, chow meins, and anything else I can think of.

 The sauce here is quite spicy, but not too bad.
 My kids liked it.
 If you want it milder, use less chilli powder and if you prefer a creamy curry add a splash of double cream.

 This Leftover Lamb Curry is quick and easy and super super tasty.
 I left mine to simmer away for a good 90 minutes.
 But, as the lamb is cooked already you can eat it as soon as it’s at the right consistency.
 I do recommend the long cooking time though, it brings the spices together and gives the sauce a good chance to reduce.
 It also allows the lamb to take on some of the flavours, so that it tastes like it was cooked in the sauce, not just leftover lamb dumped into another meal.

 We served our Leftover Lamb Curry with brown rice, but it would also be fantastic with my homemade garlic naan bread.

 Kept in a sealed tub in the fridge this leftover lamb curry, and practically every other homemade curry recipe will last for 2-3 days.
 Just make sure you reheat it slowly until the meat is piping hot.
 And I’d recommend cooking fresh rice.